-State appropriations were approximately 25% of total revenues for fiscal year 2019.
+State appropriations were approximately 20% of total revenues for fiscal year 2021.
 State appropriations to the University are expected to remain flat; therefore, total state appropriations are not expected to be returned to the fiscal year ending 2009 level.
 Therefore, the University will continue to feel a negative impact from this financial source.

-Grant and contract revenues currently represent 32% of total revenues for fiscal year 2019.
-Grant and contract resources have been negatively impacted by the national economic down-turn at a national level; however, the University continues to generate impressive grant revenue.
+Grant and contract revenues currently represent 38% of total revenues for fiscal year 2021.
+Grant and contract resources have been positively impacted by the COVID-19 pandemic through the inflow of Higher Education Emergency Relief Funds (HEERF) into the University.

-The University has prepared contingency plans and continues to operate using a conservative spending plan due to the decrease in state appropriations in the past years and the national economic status.
+The University has prepared contingency plans and continues to operate using a conservative spending plan due to the decrease in state appropriations in the past years and due to the ongoing COVID-19 pandemic.

+East Central University

-A Department of the Regional University System of Oklahoma Statement of Net Position June 30, 2019
+(A Department of the Regional University System of Oklahoma)

+Statement of Net Position

+June 30, 2021